cilium/cilium/Documentation/helm-values.rst

      - Security Context for cilium-agent pods.
      - object
      - ``{}``
+   * - :spelling:ignore:`policyCIDRMatchMode`
+     - policyCIDRMatchMode is a list of entities that may be selected by CIDR selector.
+The possible value is "nodes".
+     - string
+     - ``nil``
    * - :spelling:ignore:`policyEnforcementMode`
      - The agent can be put into one of the three policy enforcement modes: default, always and never. ref: https://docs.cilium.io/en/stable/security/policy/intro/#policy-enforcement-modes
      - string